LearnWeb3DAO/Whitelist-Dapp/README.md

   }
   ```

-- Lets deploy the contract to `rinkeby` network.Create a new file named `deploy.js` under the `scripts` folder
+- Lets deploy the contract to `rinkeby` network.
+Create a new file, or replace the default file named `deploy.js` under the `scripts` folder

 - Now we will write some code to deploy the contract in `deploy.js` file.